tox-rs/tox-human/README.md

 To build docs, first install [Pandoc](https://pandoc.org/) and [Ninja](https://ninja-build.org/).
 After that, just run `ninja` in the root directory.

-Alredy built docs can be read [here](https://tox-rs.github.io/tox-human/).
+Already built docs can be read [here](https://tox-rs.github.io/tox-human/).